saralinnealindh/delta-updates-for-embedded-systems/README.md

 The program was created for my [bachelor´s thesis](https://hdl.handle.net/20.500.12380/302598), which one may look through for implementation details, descriptions of the algorithms used, methodology, and suggestions for further research, among other things.
 For a brief overview one may refer to the list below:

 * The program is currently hardware specific and assumes the Nordic [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) SoC is used.
 However, it will likely very easily be ported to other [Zephyr supported boards](https://docs.zephyrproject.org/latest/boards/index.html).
+* Zephyr v3.3 is currently used on the master branch, however there is also a branch for v2.4 (which was originally used).
 * Downloading firmware to the device is currently only supported using the USB interface.
 * The delta encoding algorithm used is the DETools implementation of [BSDiff](http://www.daemonology.net/bsdiff/) using [heat-shrink](https://github.com/atomicobject/heatshrink) for compression.
 * The program utilizes the Device Firmware Upgrade features facilitated by the [MCUBoot](https://www.mcuboot.com/) bootloader, and is therefore dependent on its usage (MCUBoot is automatically included if one follows the environment set up steps below).
 Most notably it takes advantage of the [flash map layout](https://github.com/mcu-tools/mcuboot/blob/main/docs/readme-zephyr.md).